kakserpom/php-sqlx-rs/QUERY-BUILDER.md

 $builder->select("*")->from("users")->where(["active" => true]);
 ```

-Note: `builder()` creates a fresh new query builder instance (not a clone), useful for building subqueries.
+`$builder->builder()` creates a fresh new query builder instance (not a clone), useful for building subqueries.

+Keep in mind that the query builder does not guarantee correctness of your query, every method you call just appends
+a piece to your query.
+You need to call them in the right order.

 ---